 TOE SFRs TOE SFR compliance rationale Permission sets The TOE implements roles through the use of permission sets.
 Permission sets are used to determine which Control Panel applications a Control Panel user can access and which EWS interfaces an EWS user can access.
-A permission set contains a list of allowed permissions where each permission determines access to a single Control Panel application or a single EV interface.
-The TOE contains the following built-in permission sets. • Device Administrator-Grants administrative capabilities • Device User-Grants typical user capabilities evice Guest-Grants capabilities to non-signed in users permission Device Use Guest perm -in permission sets cannot be renamed or deleted.
-The Device Administrator set cannot be modified, but an administrator can modify the permissions in the er and Device Guest permission sets.
-In the evaluated configuration, the Device hission set is empty (i.e., contains no permissions) by default.
-(Device Guest is here because its definition is used in the TSS for FIA_USB.1.)
+A permission set contains a list of allowed permissions where each permission determines access to a single Control Panel application or a single EW interface.
+The TOE contains the following built-in permission sets.Device Administrator-Grants administrative capabilities Device Administration-Grants administrative capabilities Device User-Grants typical user capabilities • De evice Guest-Grants capabilities to non-signed in users These built-in permission sets cannot be renamed or deleted.
+The Device Administrator permission set cannot be modified, but an administrator can modify the permissions in the Device User and Device Guest permission sets.
+In the evaluated configuration, the Device Guest permission set is empty (i.e., contains no permissions) by default.
+(Device Guest is mentioned here because its definition is used in the TSS for FIA_USB.1.)
 As an alternative to built-in permission sets, administrators can create custom permission sets that allow an administrator to better map the TOE's permissions to the usage model of their organization.
 Administrators can also modify and delete any existing custom permission sets.
 By default, the TOE comes with no custom permission sets.
-Besides user accounts, permission sets can also be assigned to sign in methods-Local Device Sign In, LDAP Sign In, and Windows Sign In-and network groups to which an external user account is a member.
-(A network group is a collection of external user accounts located on a single External Authentication mechanism.
-The network group and group members are define on the External Authentication mechanism.)
+Besides user accounts, permission sets can also be assigned to sign in methods-Local Device Sign In, LDAP Sign In, and Windows Sign In-and network groups to which an external use account is a member.
+(A network group is a collection of external user accounts located on a single External Authentication mechanism.)
 When a user logs in to the TOE, their session permission set is determined by a combination of factors.
-For more details on how permission sets are determined, see the TSS for FIA_USB.1.
-All permission sets are stored and maintained locally on the TOE.
-This means that the permission sets for the internal user accounts, external user accounts, authentication mechanisms, and network groups are all stored and maintained locally on the TOE.
-AA The evaluator shall check to ensure that the TSS contains a description of security related roles that the TOE maintains, which is consistent with the definition of the SFR.
-Resp n/a FPT_KYP_EXT Objective(s): O.KEY_MATERIAL .1 (Key chain key protection) (Key chain key BEV.
-The BEV is stored in a non-field replaceable nonvolatile storage (SPI flash a
+For more details on how permission sets are determined, see the TSS for FIA_USB.1All permission sets are stored and maintained locally on the TOE.
+This means that the permission sets for the internal user accounts, external user accounts, authentication mechanisms, and network groups are all stored and maintained locally on the TOE.AAThe evaluator shall check to ensure that the TSS contains a description of security related roles that the TOE maintains, which is consistent with the definition of the SFR.
+Resp n/a FPT_KYP_EXT Objective(s): O.KEY_MATERIAL .1 (Key chain key protection) Summary : As per FCS_KYC_EXT.1, the key chain is a key chain of one containing only the BEV.
+The BEV is stored in a non-field replaceable nonvolatile storage (SPI flash and EEPROM) located inside the TOE.
+For more information on the key chain and BEV, see the TSS for FCS_KYC_EXT.1.